Why we shouldn’t be settling for minimum wage: The difference between a living and minimum wage.

 A minimum wage keeps a fashion company above the law; a living wage keeps a fashion company respectful of its people.

 A minimum wage is the lowest legal requirement that employers can legally pay their employees.
-The figure for each country is determined by factors like poverty thresholds, and socioeconomic indicators (i.e. inflation).
+The figure for each country is determined by factors like poverty thresholds, as well as socioeconomic indicators (i.e. inflation).

-A living wage is a guideline for the approximate amount of money a worker should earn per hour or month, in order to be able to cover basic expenses, including food, rent, healthcare, education, clothing, transportation and savings.
+A living wage is a guideline for the approximate amount of money a worker should earn per hour or month in order to be able to cover basic expenses, including food, rent, healthcare, education, clothing, transportation and savings.
 A living wage is voluntary, and there is no obligation for an employer to pay it.